brysonwaisi/my-portfolio/README.md

 1. First clone this repository.

-2. Once the repository is cloned run npm start
+2. Once the repository is cloned run `npm install and npm start`

 ## Author :black_nib: